The "Goldberg" -revisited-

 The real difference/s between Fred Nachbaur's "Goldberg" original and this redesign:

-This is the best sounding TX I've built to date.
-(The new Power TX's are also excellent quality TX's and a bit simpler to build.)
+This is a real nice TX.
+It is a bit more complex to build, but the end result is satisfying.
 Fred, said that his Goldberg is best peaked/tuned with an oscilloscope.
 I would agree with this.

 Fred said it was the only one he listened to after building his original.
 With the modifications I've made to linearize the audio even more, I can only believe this new "-revisit-" would have improved the experience.